-Waking up high in the treetops of a misty jungle with exotic birds singing from a neighboring tree made this the perfect treehouse adventure.
+Our treehouse was high in the canopy of a misty jungle.
+We woke to the sounds of exotic birds singing from a neighbouring tree and gibbons calling in the distance.
+This was the perfect treehouse adventure.

-The company doesn’t burn fires in the treehouse, so they have small huts for cooking on land.
-After breakfast we ziplined 3 or 4 wires and then trekked for 3 hours to a small waterfall where there is a zipline for jumping into a deep pond.
+After breakfast we ziplined 3 or 4 wires and then trekked to a small waterfall where there is a zipline for jumping into a deep pond.
 It was a nice refreshing dip after a hot jungle trek.

 After breakfast we ziplined out of the treehouse and across the river valley and then trekked out of the jungle for a couple of hours to reach our ride back to town.
-This was one of our favourite adventures so far.
+This trip was one of our favourite adventures in Laos.

 Watch our short video to see what it’s like to zipline through the jungle.